Eric Bischoff: General Manager of Raw (2002–2005)

-Bischoff began favoring heels again after then-WWE Champion John Cena, who was drafted to Raw in June 2005, refused to participate in Bischoff's vendetta against an impending ECW revival.
-As a result, Bischoff "declared war" on Cena (citing disdain for Cena's rapping and "thug nature") and made wrestlers such as Chris Jericho and Christian try to take away the WWE Championship from Cena.
-In November, Bischoff aligned himself with Kurt Angle.
+On the May 16, 2005 episode of Raw, Bischoff began a vendetta against an impending ECW revival, turning heel once again in the process.
+Bischoff later began a feud with John Cena (who was drafted to Raw in the 2005 WWE Draft Lottery), citing disdain for Cena's rapping and "thug nature".
+Bischoff made wrestlers such as Chris Jericho, Christian and Kurt Angle try to take the WWE Championship away from Cena.
 Following several months of Raw and SmackDown! invasions, Bischoff lost to SmackDown! general manager Theodore Long at Survivor Series after The Boogeyman helped Long beat Bischoff.

-On the December 5 episode of Raw, Bischoff was (kayfabe) "fired" as general manager, when Cena body slammed him and Vince McMahon tossed him into a garbage truck - following a "trial" where his history of unscrupulous actions were listed - and had him driven out of the arena.
+On the December 5 episode of Raw, Bischoff was (kayfabe) "fired" as general manager, when Cena body slammed him and Vince McMahon tossed him into a garbage truck – following a "trial" where his history of unscrupulous actions were listed – and had him driven out of the arena.
 Bischoff then sat out the remainder of the year and spent the start of 2006 writing a book that would become Controversy Creates Cash.
 Bischoff was against writing a wrestling book initially, as he believes "most are bitter, self-serving revisionist history at best—and monuments to bullshit at their worst."